 Sati said, “Let’s go right now!
 I can’t stay in this hellhole for even a minute more.
 See how filthy everything is!”

-There was a rumor in town that across the border some banks were looted, and the money was brought here in town and the surrounding.
+There was a rumor in town that, across the border, some banks had been looted, and that the money had been brought here and into the surrounding area.
 The rumor mongers were guessing who the claimants were, and which political party, police or military.
 The town had been rife with speculations for the past week.

 Saroj said, “The rent is one hundred.
 Couldn’t bring it down anymore.”